-N101e Evaluate and enhance personal leadership effectiveness in order to develop the ability to position the institution for success in a whole-of-government context.
-N101f Internalize the CAF ethos.
-N101g Demonstrate an understanding of his/her role as a leader at the tactical/operational/strategic level in ensuring the profession that reflects CAF ethos.
-N102 Strategic Command.
-At the end of the relevant NSP courses, participants will have explored the theories and concepts of strategic command and the key constraints and dynamics affecting strategic military decision-making within the context of comprehensive approaches within an environment of ambiguity.
-N102a Examine the theories and concepts of strategic command.
-N102b Examine the institutional, governmental, and external constraints on strategic milital decision-making within the context of comprehensive approaches.
-N102c Examine current and emerging political, societal, and institutional dynamics in order to develop the capacity for strategic military decision-making within the context of comprehensive approaches.
+Evaluate and enhance personal leadership effectiveness in order to develop the ability to position the institution for success in a whole-of-government context.
+Internalize the CAF ethos.
+Demonstrate an understanding of his/her role as a leader at the tactical/operational/ strategic level in ensuring that the profession reflects the CAF ethos.
+Strategic Command.
+At the end of the relevant NSP courses, participants will have explored the theories and concepts of strategic command and the key constraints and dynamics affecting strategic military decision-making in the context of comprehensive approaches within an environment of ambiguity.
+Examine the theories and concepts of strategic command.
+Examine the institutional, governmental, and external constraints on strategic military decision-making within the context of comprehensive approaches.
+Examine current and emerging political, societal, and institutional dynamics in order to develop the capacity for strategic military decision-making within the context of comprehensive approaches.
 N103 Strategic Resource Management.
-At the end of the relevant NSP courses, students will have examined strategic management theories and managerial approaches; evaluated the resource management systems used within the federal government with emphasis on defence; and analyzed complex managerial planning, decision-making, and organizational components at the strategic level in order to generate and sustain institutional capabilities.
-N103a Examine strategic-level planning and change management processes and comprehend the process to generate and sustain institutional capabilities.
-N103b Examine human resource management concepts and theories in the context of strate-gic-level government policy and guidance in order to generate and sustain required human capital.
-N103c Examine financial management and budgeting concepts and theories in the context of strategic-level government policy and guidance in order to generate and sustain institutional capabilities.
-N103d Examine procurement concepts and theories in the context of strategic-level government policy and guidance, and Canada's industrial base in order to generate and sustain institutional capabilities.
+At the end of the relevant NSP courses, students will have examined strategic management theories and managerial approaches; evuated the resource management systems used within the federal government with emphasis on defence; and analyzed complex managerial planning, decision-making and organizational components at the strategic level in order to generate and sustainstitutional capabilities.
+Examine strategic-level planning and change management processes, and comprehend the process to generate and sustain institutional capabilities.
+Examine human resource management concepts and theories in the context of strate gic-level government policy and guidance in order to generate and sustain required human capital.
+N103c Examine financial management and budgeting concepts and theories in the contex of strategic-level government policy and guidance in order to generate and sustain institutional capabilities.
+N103d Examine procurement concepts and theories in the context of strategic-level government policy and guidance, and Canada's industrial base, in order to generate and sustain institutional capabilities.